Austronesian languages: Phonology

 The Austronesian languages overall possess phoneme inventories which are smaller than the world average.
 Around 90% of the Austronesian languages have inventories of 19–25 sounds (15–20 consonants and 4–5 vowels), thus lying at the lower end of the global typical range of 20–37 sounds.
 However, extreme inventories are also found, such as Nemi (New Caledonia) with 43 consonants.

 The canonical root type in Proto-Austronesian is disyllabic with the shape CV(C)CVC (C = consonant; V = vowel), and is still found in many Austronesian languages.
 In most languages, consonant clusters are only allowed in medial position, and often, there are restrictions for the first element of the cluster.
 There is a common drift to reduce the number of consonants which can appear in final position, e.g. Buginese, which only allows the two consonants /ŋ/ and /ʔ/ as finals, out of a total number of 18 consonants.
 Complete absence of final consonants is observed e.g. in Nias, Malagasy and many Oceanic languages.

-Unlike in the languages of Mainland Southeast Asia, tonal contrasts are extremely rare in Austronesian languages.
-Exceptional cases of tonal languages are Moklen and a few languages of the Chamic, South Halmahera–West New Guinea and New Caledonian subgroups.
+Tonal contrasts are rare in Austronesian languages, although Moken–Moklen and a few languages of the Chamic, South Halmahera–West New Guinea and New Caledonian subgroups do show lexical tone.